jordyvanvorselen/blog/content/posts/java-dataloaders/index.md

 ```

 The function signature is a bit complex, but will make sense after you give it a bit of thought.
 The return value is a [CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html)
 which means that the result of this function is an asynchronous operation.
+Why does it need to be asynchronous?
+Because we do not want to load (fetch) the data
+immediately when the load function is called.
+Only when we have a batch of ID's that is large enough, we want to execute a single load that loads the full batch.
+Loading the full batch in a single query will avoid having to execute one query for each element that we want to load.
+We will come back to this later.

-The body of the CompletionStage is a `CompletableFuture` in this case.
-The body of the completable future should be you calling or data fetching layer
+The body of the CompletionStage is a `CompletableFuture`.
+The body of the completable future should be calling the data fetching layer
 (most likely repositories).
-Make sure you use a query that fetches the entire batch (SQL `IN` query)!
-If you just put a singlar fetch in a loop you will still
+Make sure to use a query that fetches the entire batch (SQL `SELECT WHERE id IN (...)` query)!
+If we put a singlar fetch in a
-end up with N+1 queries.
+loop we will still end up with N+1 queries, which will not give us the performance improvement we want.

-The return value should be a Map.
+The return value should be a `Map`.
+Why a `Map`?
+After our data is returned from the resolver, GraphQL needs to know which set of reviews belongs to which book.
 In our example the map looks like this:

 ```javascript
 {